 And put your best foot forward.
 Ultimately employers want to see your personality and quality shine through.
 What you can do and how you can help them achieve this through a great attitude, a thirst for continuous learning and the highest quality work will lead you down the road to success.

 What are you waiting for?
-Pick a website, find a freelance job that piques your interest and apply.
+Pick a freelancing job website, find a gig that piques your interest and apply.
 There’s no better time than now.